 While these plants prefer to stay moist through the hottest parts of the summer, they don’t want to sit in consistently wet soil.
 Improve the drainage of the potting mix or natural soil before planting Anemones.
 Use plenty of organic material that holds moisture while creating air pockets for better drainage.

 These plants need the most water during the height of summer.
 They’re not well-adapted to extreme heat, so consistent watering is essential to keep the blooms from temporarily stopping.

 Anemones respond best when watered early in the morning or in the evening.
 This ensures the water absorbs into the soil rather than evaporating away.
 Using a timer for irrigation equipment can help get your flowers the water they need at the optimal time of day.

-For Anemones grown in containers, they may need watering in the middle of the day to ensure they don’t become too waterlogged.
+Anemones grown in containers may need watering in the middle of the day to ensure they don’t become too saturated.
 Since these plants aren’t placed out in the full sun, containers may not dry out as well if watered in the evening or morning.

 Check the actual soil around the Anemones whenever possible with your fingers before applying any water.
 If the top inch or two of soil is completely dry, it’s likely time to give these plants another deep watering.

 Seasonal Changes to Consider

 Anemones need the most supplemental watering in the summer due to the heat and the intensity of the light exposure.
 The more light they’re exposed to, the more water they need.
 This is especially true if you live in an area with limited summer rainfall.

 Spring-flowering Anemones tend to require less heavy watering than their summer counterparts.
 Fall-flowering Anemone varieties may need less water or just as much, depending on your local climate patterns and how many fall heat waves you experience.